 - Minor in Literature and Writing Studies

 Reading: Meaningful analysis requires careful reading.
 Engaging in close reading makes it possible to take account of rhetorical, prosodic, and other formal features.
-It also provides a careful grounding in the ideological, cultural, and institutional contexts in which meaning is produced and enriches our understanding of texts and the cultures from which they come.
+It also provides a careful grounding in the ideological, cultural, and institutional contexts in which meaning and power are produced and enriches our understanding of texts and the cultures from which they come.